Pardon Me: A Turkey Tradition

 “Our special guest seems . . . understandably nervous, but let me assure you, and this fine tom turkey, that he will not end up on anyone’s dinner table, not this guy.
 He’s granted a Presidential pardon as of right now…”

-Prior to Thanksgiving, the two birds are transported to Washington, D.C., for the National Thanksgiving Turkey Presentation at the White House.
+Prior to Thanksgiving, the two birds selected from the flock are transported to Washington, D.C., for the National Thanksgiving Turkey Presentation at the White House.
 In recent years, it’s been put up for a vote on social media to decide which receives the title of National Thanksgiving Turkey and which is the alternate.
 But not to fret for the alternate, after receiving the Presidential Pardon, both birds retire to Virginia Tech to live out their days comfortably at “Gobbler’s Rest.”

 Some of our favorite name combos have been “Peas and Carrots” and “Mac and Cheese.”
 What do you think the turkeys will be named this year?